What to Do in a Hit and Run

 Call the Police and File a Report Immediately

 A police report is required to file a UM claim in most states.
-Do not leave the scene before an officer arrives if you witnessed the hit and run.
-If your parked car was hit while unattended, file a report at the nearest station or online if your jurisdiction allows.
+For attended incidents, call from the scene before moving your vehicle.
+For unattended damage, file at the nearest station or online.

 2. 2